jaydu1/VITAE/paper/README.md

 - `run_other_methods.R`: Run PAGA, monocle 3 and slingshot on all datasets.
 To run the new version of PAGA and monocle 3, one would need to create TI methods from docker with dyno (see [https://dynverse.org/developers/creating-ti-method/create_ti_method_container/](https://dynverse.org/developers/creating-ti-method/create_ti_method_container/)).
 The source code for them is in the folder `ti_methods`.
 - `evaluate_other_methods.py`: Evaluate the trajectory inference results from other methods.
+- `run_and_evaluate_VITAE_Gaussian.py`: Run VITAE using Gaussian likelihood with different random seeds and record the evaluation result.
-- `run_and_evaluate_VITAE.py`: Run VITAE with different random seeds and record the evaluation result.
+- `run_and_evaluate_VITAE_NB.py`: Run VITAE using Negative Binomial likelihood with different random seeds and record the evaluation result.

 The intermediate results of the above scripts are in the sub-folder `result`.
 Then the figures can be plotted with the following Jupyter notebook: